-- 2.30 Delegated Act Article 8(1) requires firms to have in place appropriate internal limits and controls to ensure that they appropriately diversify their HQLA buffer.
+2.30 Delegated Act Article 8(1) requires firms to have in place appropriate internal limits and controls to ensure that they appropriately diversify their HQLA buffer.
 This should be sufficient to demonstrate that their ability to monetise HQLAs in a short timeframe without significant loss of value is not compromised by exposure to a common risk factor.
 In addition, the PRA expects larger firms to take into account the absolute size of their HQLA holdings and to be able to monetise these without compromising on either speed of disposal or price.
-They should also consider the impact of their actions on the wider market and on financial stability. - 2.31 Firms should have due regard to their own business model when determining the appropriate level of diversification in their buffer.
+They should also consider the impact of their actions on the wider market and on financial stability.

+2.31 Firms should have due regard to their own business model when determining the appropriate level of diversification in their buffer.
 In particular, they should consider the risk that a particular asset holding becomes illiquid just when the firm itself needs to draw down its buffer, for example, because both the firm and the asset are exposed to a common risk factor.
-Conversely, they should also consider whether their choice of assets is appropriate given their ability to manage properly the risk in those assets, and to access the relevant repo or sale market. - 2.32 In accordance with Delegated Act Article 8(1) the PRA may set requirements on a firm to enforce increased diversification of the HQLA buffer, or conversely to restrict holdings of particular asset classes.
+Conversely, they should also consider whether their choice of assets is appropriate given their ability to manage properly the risk in those assets, and to access the relevant repo or sale market.

+2.32 The PRA may consider exercising its statutory powers under FSMA to set requirements on a firm to enforce increased diversification of the HQLA buffer, or conversely to restrict holdings of particular asset classes.
 This may include requirements on a firm's liquidity management practices or investment policies.
-Under CRD Article 103, the PRA may also restrict holdings of particular asset classes if it observes that this exposes several firms to a common set of risk factors.
+The PRA may also restrict holdings of particular asset classes if it observes that this exposes several firms to a common set of risk factors.